 Made from the mineral talc, this powder found in many common cosmetic products may cause ovarian cancer if its particles migrate into the body through the vaginal cavity.
 Bath bombs that have talcum powder in them may increase this risk when dropped into the warm water, creating the perfect pathway for such an infestation.

-Studies going back as far as the 1970s have linked talcum powder to the development of ovarian tumors.
+Studies going back as far as the 1970s have linked talcum powder to the development of ovarian tumors, and a recent baby powder lawsuit boom has finally made women aware of the risks, when manufacturers refused to do so on their own.
 To lower your risk of coming into contact with this possibly carcinogenic substance, be sure to thoroughly check your bath bomb’s ingredients.

 4. Bath Bomb Glitter Is an Environmental Hazard

 If you’re environmentally conscious, you should know that the glitter found in some bath bombs is essentially micro-plastic that can’t be broken down by the environment.
 Although it doesn’t pose as a direct personal health threat, it negatively affects the aquatic species that ingest these non-biodegradable materials.

 And as many of us learned in elementary school, it may one day affect those of us who are higher up on the food chain, since these animals make up a large part of our diets.
 But of course, even if it doesn’t hurt you in the long run, protecting wildlife for its own sake is a good enough reason to avoid a glittery bath.